Careers

 Work Experience

-All Year 12 Students embark on 2-weeks work experience.
+All Year 12 Students embark on a 1 week work experience.
 Students have found it valuable in a number of ways.
 It may be that they would like to work in an area that they are considering as a career choice or is related to their UCAS applications.
-Students are encouraged and supported in finding their own placements or can use our providers ‘The Business Education Partnership’ [BEP] to source a suitable placement.
+Students are encouraged and supported in finding their own placements or can use our providers ‘The Business Education Partnership’ (BEP) to source a suitable placement.

 https://www.speakersforschools.org/

-Covid has challenged access to the workplace.
-This has been replaced by many opportunities for virtual work experience programmes such as through Speakers for Schools.
-We have delivered a range of industry related virtual work experiences, such as St. James Place Wealth management, Microsoft and IBM.
+We have delivered a range of industry related virtual work experiences, such as St. James Place Wealth Management, Microsoft and IBM.

 Relevant Work Experience will provide your child a chance to:

-• Help personal and social development & develop key skills in a work environment
+• Help personal and social development and develop key skills in a work environment

 • Improve employability by searching for an own placement - linked to their chosen career